Aaron Spelling: Legacy and death

 On September 15, 1978, Spelling was honored with a star on the Hollywood Walk of Fame located at 6667 Hollywood Blvd.
 In 1996, he was inducted into the Television Hall of Fame.

 In 1983, he was accorded the NAACP Humanitarian Award for his monetary donation that permitted a 21-year-old's heart transplant operation.

 In 2001, Spelling was diagnosed with oral cancer.

 On June 23, 2006, Spelling died at The Manor, his estate in Holmby Hills, Los Angeles, from complications of a stroke he suffered five days prior.
 He also suffered from Alzheimer's disease.
 A private funeral was held several days later, and Spelling was entombed in a mausoleum in Culver City's Hillside Memorial Park Cemetery.

+At the time of his death, Spelling held a place in The Guinness Book of World Records for the most hours of television produced, with more than 3,000 hours to his name.

 On August 27, 2006, Spelling was posthumously honored at the 58th Annual Primetime Emmy Awards by former employees Joan Collins, Stephen Collins, Heather Locklear, Farrah Fawcett, Kate Jackson and Jaclyn Smith.

+Spelling would be the subject of the December 22, 2006 special episode of A&E Biography.

 7th Heavens May 13, 2007, episode, the last before the series finale, was dedicated to Spelling.
 When 7th Heaven ended its run, it was touted by the network as being Spelling's longest-running series and the longest-running "family drama" in American television history.

+From January to May 2022, the Austin Film Society released, via its YouTube channel a five chapter documentary about Spelling's work titled History of Television: Masters & Methods: Aaron Spelling.

+Documentary The Spelling Family's $500 Million Inheritance War, which was released by YouTube channel Star Power - Celebrity Documentaries & Biographies on February 16, 2026, would also detail some aspects of Spelling's life, while also focusing mainly on the years long feud between his wife and their daughter over his high valued estate.